How do you fix droopy eyelids or bags under your eyes?

 How much does eyelid surgery cost?

 Every case is different and every patient has their own specific concerns and expectations.
 Therefore it is hard to give an exacting price for every procedure.
-Our doctors and practice manager can provide you with a proposal specifically tailored to suit you.
+Our doctors and patient advisor can provide you with a proposal specifically tailored to suit you.
 The cost of an eye rejuvenation procedure will obviously vary depending on your age and skin condition, and the results you are looking for.